Photo: Taste of Home

 Best Premium Butter: Land O’Lakes European Style

 Looking at Land O’Lakes European Style at the grocery store, I had to wonder what made this butter premium.
 Was it the fancy box?
 Was it the label of being “European” like its Kerrygold competitor?
-Well, our testers got to the bottom of this one and determined that this butter was labeled as premium for its velvety texture.
+Well, our testers got to the bottom of this one and determined that this butter was labeled as a premium for its velvety texture.

 Perhaps that exceptional texture came from the additional milk fat in this butter.
 Land O’Lakes European butter contains 82 percent, while American butters are only required to contain 80.
 Maybe that extra two percent really pushed this butter from being good (like it’s honorable mention cousin) to great.
 Perhaps it’s that extra bit along with this butter’s perfect balance of cream and salt.
 Near perfection.